Diego097-png/POE-Assignment/README.md

-IMPORTANT: Please not that I accidentally saved changes using my personal GitHub account "SliverTD".
-This is NOT is different person and I am willing to prodivde proof if asked.
+IMPORTANT: Please note that I accidentally saved changes using my personal GitHub account "SliverTD".
+This is NOT a different person and I am willing to prodivde proof if asked.
 Please do not assume I received help, thank you for understanding.

 This is a set of code for a Chat App.